Pravinraja/Python--Metrics-Calculation/README.md

 # Python--Metrics-Calculation
-Topics Covered: Accuracy, Precision, Recall, F-1 Measures
+Topics Covered in Evaluation Metrics: Accuracy, Precision, Recall, F-1 Measures, K-Fold Validation, and Kappa Score

+Tasks:

 Given a system that predicts if text is a Person or Not.
 Answer the questions that follow.